-– Blind Base Cabinet
+- Blind base cabinet

-– Angle front or Corner Sink Face/Cabinet
+- Angle front or corner sink base cabinet

 So how do you know which one to choose?

-Diagonal Corner Cabinet/Lazy Susan
+Diagonal Corner or Lazy Susan Cabinet

-Blind Base Cabinet
+Blind Corner Base Cabinet

-Blind corner cabinets offer flexibility because you only have to leave 27” on one wall, rather than the 33” or 36” you would have to leave with a lazy susan or corner sink face… but it takes up a minimum of 42” on the opposite wall.
+The blind corner base cabinet offers you most the flexibility in terms of designing your space, but it leaves dead space that you can’t use.
+You only have to leave 27” on one wall, rather than the 33” or 36” you would have to leave with a lazy susan or corner sink cabinet . . . but it takes up a minimum of 42” on the opposite wall.
 With most blind cabinets there are several measurements that you have to consider:

-1) You will have to leave a minimum of 6” of dead space in the corner for the door and drawer to function properly.
+- You will have to leave a minimum of 6” of dead space in the corner for the door and drawer to function properly.

-2) On the opposite wall, you will need to use a 3” filler to allow enough room for the door and drawer of the cabinet to work
+- On the opposite wall, you will need to use a 3” filler to allow enough room for the door and drawer of the cabinet to work

 The one thing I don’t like about blind base cabinets is the unusable space.
-Traditionally the back corner of a blind base cabinet ends up being a black hole for pots and pans since you have to reach in to get them (they are definitely not easily accessible)
+Traditionally the back corner of a blind base cabinet ends up being a black hole for pots and pans since you have to reach in to get them (they are definitely not easily accessible).

 When no other cabinet will work, and you really can’t make things fit, the last resort would be to leave dead space.
 This will be completely inaccessible, but it requires the least amount of space to complete the corner.
 By simply securing two filler strips together in an L shape, and securing them to the adjacent cabinets, you will end up taking up 27” space on each wall.
 I would only use this option if you really have no other solutions.

 If you want to experiment with how to layout your kitchen, head over to our design tool and you can put in different cabinet sizes to see what works best for you.

 If you need design help, please don’t hesitate to contact us at firstname.lastname@example.org to have one of our designers layout your kitchen for you.